-P4 Former Plumstead Leisure Centre IIA Objective Likely Effects I. Create environments that support good healt n and well-being and reduce health inequalities. • 2.
+P4 Former Plumstead Leisure Centre

+IIA Objective Likely Effects 1.
+Create environments that support good health and well-being and reduce health inequalities. - 2.
 Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas and buildings designated for their historic and/or are chaeological interest and protect their setting.
-4. Create places, spaces and buildings that are w ell-designed, integrate effectively with one another, r espect identified views and vistas, and enhance the diversity and distinctiv eness of the local character.
-5. Support the creation of opportunities for rew arding and satisfying employment.
-6. Improve opportunities for prosperity and eco nomic growth.
-7. Increase participation in, and improve access t o, education, skills-based training, and life-long learni ng.
-8. Ensure everyone has access to decent, approp riate and affordable housing.
-9. Enhance the area as a business and tourist des tination.
-10. Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or are chaeological interest and protect their setting. ell-designed, integrate effectively with one another, r espect identified views and vistas, and enhance the diversity and distinctive 5.
+Support the creation of opportunities for rewa rding and satisfying employment.
+6. Improve opportunities for prosperity and econ 7.
+Increase participation in, and improve access to o, education, skills-based training, and life-long learni ng.
+8. Ensure everyone has access to decent, appropri riate and affordable housing.
+9. Enhance the area as a business and tourist dest ination.
+10. Ensure community services and facilities are ac cessible to everyone.
+11. Encourage a sense of place, community identity 12.
+Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
 13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
 15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
 16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary The size and constraints of the site mean that it The allocation seeks to increase the density of The delivery of new housing ir is only suitable for housing and therefore cannot housing in a walkable neighbourhood, supporting area supports equality of acces ss to town centre address sustainability objectives related to active transport, but does not propose any on- services and public transport. employment and economic growth.
+Sustainability Commentary Health Commentary Equality Commentary The size and constraints of the site mean that it The allocation seeks to increase the density of The delivery of new housing in is only suitable for housing and therefore cannot housing in a walkable neighbourhood, supporting area supports equality of acces s to town centre address sustainability objectives related to active transport, but does not propose any on- services and public transport. employment and economic growth.
 The site health facilities. allocation could include more detail surrounding planting and environmental sustainability.